SSWConsulting/SSW.Rules.Content/rules/architecture-diagram/rule.md

 ### Tip 6: Start with paper...

 Make sure you use the right tools when creating your architecture diagrams.
-There's nothing wrong with starting out with pen and paper, but your hand-drawn sketch should not be considered your 'done' final architecture diagram. \*\* If you want to save paper, and increase collaboration, a great alternate is the trusty old Whiteboard.
+There's nothing wrong with starting out with pen and paper, but your hand-drawn sketch should not be considered your 'done' final architecture diagram.
+If you want to save paper, and increase collaboration, a great alternative is the trusty old whiteboard.

 For me its all about building a shared understanding between the client and the developers.
 Most pieces of software architecture I do, work starts by building a rough solution architecture diagram on a whiteboard.